 Multiplayer

-Any game that allows more than one player to play is considered a multiplayer game.
-A multiplayer game is most often played over the Internet, however, could be also a game played over a network (LAN) or dial-up connection.
-Split screen multiplayer games are also popular with consoles for allowing multiple people in the same room play the same game (usually only between 2 to 4 players).
+Any game that allows more than one player is considered multiplayer.
+A multiplayer game is often played over the Internet, however, could also be a game played over a LAN (local area network) or dial-up connection.
+Split screen multiplayer gaming is popular with consoles, but usually only allows between two and four players.

-Most online multiplayer games connect players together by joining a multiplayer server, which lists all available online games and allow players to connect to a game or create a new game for others to join.
-Although a main game server is controlled by the developer of the game, many games also allow anyone to create and control their own game server.
+Most multiplayer games connect players together via a multiplayer server, which lists all available online games and allow players to connect to a game or create a new game for others to join.
+Although main game servers are controlled by the developers, many games allow users to create and control private servers.

-In the below picture, is a great example of a multiplayer experience called a LAN party.
-Here, hundreds of gamers have brought their computers to a central location and connected them together over a network, allowing them to compete with each other.
+The picture shows a multiplayer experience called a LAN party.
+Here, hundreds of gamers have brought their computers to a central location and connected them together over a network, allowing them to compete.

 Lan party